dani-yash/CarPricePredictor/README.md

-# LinearRegressionScratch
+# CarPricePredictor
-I have implemented Linear Regression Algorithm from Scratch ( without ML Libraries ) to predict prices of used Cars.
-The dataset has been taken from Kaggle.
+This project implements a Linear Regression algorithm from scratch to predict the prices of used cars.
+The dataset is sourced from Kaggle, and the implementation does not rely on any machine learning libraries, providing a clear, educational look into the workings of Linear Regression.